VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides -httpAuth.*
      Flag value can be read from the given file when using -metricsAuthKey=file:///abs/path/to/file or -metricsAuthKey=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -metricsAuthKey=http://host/path or -metricsAuthKey=https://host/path
   -mtls array
      Whether to require valid client certificate for https requests to the corresponding -httpListenAddr .
 This flag works only if -tls flag is set.
 See also -mtlsCAFile .
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -mtlsCAFile array
      Optional path to TLS Root CA for verifying client certificates at the corresponding -httpListenAddr when -mtls is enabled.
 By default the host system TLS Root CA is used for client certificate verification.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -newrelic.maxInsertRequestSize size
      The maximum size in bytes of a single NewRelic request to /newrelic/infra/v2/metrics/events/bulk Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -opentelemetry.usePrometheusNaming
-     Whether to convert metric names and labels into Prometheus-compatible format for the metrics ingested via OpenTelemetry protocol; see https://docs.victoriametrics.com/#sending-data-via-opentelemetry
+     Whether to convert metric names and labels into Prometheus-compatible format for the metrics ingested via OpenTelemetry protocol; see {{% ref "./#sending-data-via-opentelemetry" %}}
   -opentsdbHTTPListenAddr string
      TCP address to listen for OpenTSDB HTTP put requests.
 Usually :4242 must be set.
 Doesn't work if empty.
 See also -opentsdbHTTPListenAddr.useProxyProtocol
   -opentsdbHTTPListenAddr.useProxyProtocol